Omrironen4/Omri-Ronen-React-Portfolio/README.md

 ## About Me
 - Hello!
 My name is Omri Ronen and I'm a full-stack web developer :technologist:
-- This is my portfolio that I built using JavaScript and React.
 - I have a strong passion for code and I love learning new languages & technologies.

+## Description

+Welcome to my porfolio where you can access my information and learn a little bit more about me!
+I developed this porfolio using HTML5, CSS3, JavaScript, and React!

 ### How to reach me: